-Bus Safety Week will run from Monday, 20 February to Sunday, 26 February 2023.
-The annual campaign raises awareness for all road users on how to stay safe on and around buses, helping to reduce injuries and fatalities.
+Our annual Bus Safety Week raises awareness among all road users on how to stay safe on and around buses, helping to reduce injuries and fatalities.

 Millions of trips

-NSW has one of the largest metropolitan bus fleet in Australia.
 Almost 4000 buses operate in the Sydney area, while another 1000 buses service the Newcastle, Wollongong and Blue Mountains areas.
-In addition, more than 3000 bus services operate in rural and regional NSW.
+Also, more than 3000 bus services operate in rural and regional NSW.

-From 2018 to 2022 (provisional), 32 people lost their lives in crashes involving buses.
-Of the 32 fatalities, 13 people were pedestrians, six were drivers (of vehicles other than a bus), six were motorcyclists, four were bus drivers, two were passengers (of vehicles other than a bus) and one was a pedal cyclist.
+Since 2018* there were 48 fatalities from bus crashes (including mini buses) in NSW.
+Of the 48 fatalities, 15 people were pedestrians, 8 were drivers (of vehicles other than a bus), 7 were motorcyclists, 4 were bus drivers, 11 were bus passengers, 2 were passengers (of vehicles other than a bus), and 1 was a pedal cyclist.

 Pedestrians